koh43/rpi_lcd/README.md

 ## FBCP
 The code and nice documentation are available at:
 [fbcp-ili9341](https://github.com/juj/fbcp-ili9341)

+### Required Modifications

+Please follow this [modification](https://github.com/juj/fbcp-ili9341/issues/248#issuecomment-982675699) so Pi can access the LCD module.

 Here are the CMake options I used for my Raspberry Pi 3B+:
 ```